 For whatever reason, it seems that all reports of this cross date to the 19th and early 20th centuries.
 One possible explanation is that fewer goats are now kept in the Alpine regions of Europe than formerly.
-There is, of course, the breed known as the chamois-colored goat, indigenous to Switzerland where chamois are abundant, which bears so many similarities to chamois that it seems likely that it is actually derived from goat-chamois hybrid forebears (see image above).
+There is, of course, the breed known as the chamois-colored goat, indigenous to Switzerland where chamois are abundant, which bears so many similarities to chamois that it seems likely that it is actually derived from goat-chamois hybrid forebears (see image below).

 In the 1800s, this hybrid was frequently mentioned.
 In the Proceedings of the Zoological Society of London (1869, pp. 134-135) Edward Blyth says the following of the horns pictured above:

 Although Blyth mentions a “tame” chamois, reports of this cross generally involve male chamois coming down from the mountains to mate with domestic goats.
 Ackermann 1898 (pp. 66-67) says, “Several well-known naturalists believe in hybrids between goats and chamois.
 In his Naturgeschichte , p.
 177, Bronn refers to smooth, hook-shaped, back-bent horns, seen by a certain animals in the Schamser Valley (Canton Graubünden, Switzerland), that suggested the offspring of a goat and chamois.
 According to von Wildungen, hybrids between goat and chamois buck in fact more resemble the sire in form and physical strength and, like the sire, scale the steepest cliffs.